top of page

 KAMMOCK makes something like this and call it the OUTPOST.
 It's cool, but I'm not prepared to pay over $500 to hang my hammock.
 It's a hard price to justify the occasional inconvenience of not being able to hammock, when hanging it on trees is free.

 Connecting to a camper van adds another issue.
 When anyone inside moves, the hammock will move.
-When the someone in the hammock moves, the people sleeping in the van will feel it.
-Yet another reason to have the free standing add on option available.
+When someone in the hammock moves, the people sleeping in the van will feel it.
+Yet another reason to have the free-standing add-on option available.

 MATERIALS